Urgent Message To Anyone Suffering From Carpal Tunnel Symptoms:

 Doctors who had a financial interest in surgical clinics were 50% more likely to recommend non emergency surgeries than doctors who didn’t – according to researchers in a University of Michigan study.

 Surgeons only consider splints and shots as “conservative treatments”.
 Yet these usually fail and are only passive things for you.
-Yet after surgery they have the you do all these things to recover from the trauma of the surgery.
+Yet after surgery they have you do all these things to recover from the trauma of the surgery.
 Does that seem strange to you?

 Let’s go back to Jim, the dirt bike racer.